 10+1 educational apps to use during quarantine

 Quarantine is hard.
-So is working from home, doing online classes, and trying to help your children be occupied all day while also getting your work done.
-Here, we have collected some great apps that you can let your kids play with, as they are not only fun but educational as well.
+So, it’s working from home, taking online classes, and trying to keep your children occupied all day while also getting your work done.
+Here, we have compiled some great educational apps that you can let your kids play with, as they are not only fun but also educational.

-There are free, as well as premium apps here, while some of them are only free during the time of the pandemic.
+There are both free and premium apps available here, although some are only free during the pandemic.
 Some of them are not only for children but can also be used by adults who want to further their skills.

 Maths